Surveillance - Disease Carrying Insects Program

 A tick surveillance program was established in collaboration with the Virginia Department of Health in May 2005.
 The program aims to define areas of public health risk according to tick populations and the diseases that they may transmit.
 Ticks are collected in Fairfax County using a variety of sampling methods.
 Collected ticks are identified to species and life stage (larvae, nymph, or adult) before being sent to the lab for pathogen testing.

-Human cases of mosquito- and tick-borne diseases are reported to the Health Department through passive and active surveillance activities.
+Human cases of mosquito- and tick-borne diseases are reported to the Health Department through passive and active surveillance activities, which can be found in the Health Department's yearly Communicable Disease Summary Report.
 The surveillance data are used by the DCIP in assessing public health risk levels.